justin-oh/ohjs-infinite-marquee/README.md

-A Javascript module that provides 2 functions: 1 for generating a random integer and 1 for generating a random string.
+A Javascript module that provides a function for scrolling an HTMLElement like the marquee tag.

 Basic usage: